 Crime reporting apps, such as the Victorian Police app, give users a 'report anonymously' option.

 In addition, some apps included multiple contact details such as a phone number and email address.

 The sweep was conducted as part of the Global Privacy Enforcement Network (GPEN) Privacy Sweep of mobile apps.

 A Privacy Victoria spokesman said that it will be producing mobile app guidance for state government agencies by December 2014.

 Watts said that Privacy by Design is about “embedding privacy into IT, business practices and networked infrastructures right from the outset".

-Follow Hamish Barwick on Twitter: @HamishBarwickRead more: What the police can get from mobile phone tower data
+Follow Hamish Barwick on Twitter: @HamishBarwickRead more: Why Victoria's fire services turned to cloud for capacity Read more: What the police can get from mobile phone tower data